Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: Introduction

-In this paper, we give an output-sensitive algorithm for constructing minimum-redundancy prefix codes; our algorithm's performance depends on, $k$, the number of different codeword lengths (the number of levels that have leaves in the corresponding optimal binary tree).
+In this paper we give an output-sensitive recursive algorithm for constructing minimum-redundancy prefix codes; our algorithm's performance depends on $k$, the number of different codeword lengths (that is the number of levels that have leaves in the corresponding optimal binary tree).
+As for Huffman's algorithm, we use the RAM model to analyse our algorithm, where we allow comparisons and additions as unit cost operations.
 We distinguish two cases: the so called \emph{sorted case}, if the sequence of input weights is presorted, and the \emph{unsorted case}, otherwise.
-For the unsorted case, the running time of our algorithm is $O(16^k \cdot n)$, which is linear when $k$ is a constant.
-For the sorted case, our algorithm uses $O(9^k \cdot \log^{2k-1}{n})$ comparisons, which is sub-linear for sufficiently small $k$.
+For the unsorted case, the running time of our algorithm is $O(k \cdot n)$, which asymptotically surpasses Huffman's bound when $k = o(\log n)$.
+For the sorted case, our algorithm performs $O(9^k \cdot \log^{2k}{n})$ comparisons, which is sub-linear for sufficiently small $k$.

 Throughout the paper, we interchangeably use the terms leaves and weights.
-The number of distinct codeword lengths of a prefix code is the same as the number of levels that contain leaves in the corresponding weighted tree.
 Unless otherwise stated, we assume that the input weights are unsorted.
-Unless explicitly mentioned, a node of a tree can be either a leaf or an internal node.
-The levels of the tree are numbered bottom up starting from level $0$, i.e., the root has the highest level number $l$, its children are at level $l-1$, and the leaves furthest from the root are at level $0$ (note that this level numbering is nonstandard); the length of the codeword assigned to a weight at level $j$ is accordingly equal to $l-j$.
+Unless explicitly distinguished, a node of a tree can be either a leaf or an internal node.
+The levels of the tree are numbered bottom up starting from $0$, i.e.~the root has the highest number $l$, its children are at level $l-1$, and the farthest leaves from the root are at level $0$; the length of the codeword assigned to a weight at level $j$ is $l-j$.

 The paper is organized as follows.
-In Section $2$, we give a property of optimal prefix-code trees on which our construction algorithm relies.
-In Section $3$, we give the basic algorithm and prove its correctness.
-We show in Section $4$ how to implement the basic algorithm of Section $3$ to ensure the output-sensitive behavior; consequently, the claimed bounds are driven.
-We conclude the paper in Section $5$.
+In Section $2$ we recall a property of optimal prefix-code trees on which our construction algorithm relies.
+In Section $3$ we give the basic algorithm and prove its correctness.
+We show in Section $4$ how to implement the basic algorithm of Section $3$ to ensure the output-sensitive behavior.
+An enhancement to the algorithm to achieve the $O(k \cdot n)$ time bound is illustrated in Section $5$.
+We conclude the paper in Section $6$.